Bu11etmagnet/GuildWarsGuides/Kurzick-first-timer.md

 # Kurzick first-timer guide.

-A guide for players who just arrived at House zu Helzer (Journey to House zu Heltzer after Sunjiang District).
+A guide for players who just arrived at House zu Heltzer (Journey to House zu Heltzer after Sunjiang District).

 There are many quests in the Echovald Forest.
 Some could be done simultaneously,